- Hits: 96

 Another English-language publication, the weekly Middle East Times, also has had several issues banned recently.

-Nicholas Pelham, the paper's editor, told the Washington Report that among the offending stories was an article on human rights in which an alleged car thief was reported to have been injected with human excrement by police.
+Nicholas Pelham, the paper's editor, told the Washington Report on Middle East Affairs, that among the offending stories was an article on human rights in which an alleged car thief was reported to have been injected with human excrement by police.
 Another offensive story was on government efforts to remove politics from the classroom.

 Pelham said the paper, which is backed by the Unification Church (the "Moonies") and only recently moved its main news operation from Athens to Cairo, now submits sensitive articles in advance to the appropriate ministries, usually the Ministry of Information or Defense.